 And if you are a client, if you’re someone who’s seeking out a fitness professional, you can do the same, you can go on the site, you can pay for site credits, and then you can search for the fitness professionals and book them.
 So today I am going to be by myself, we do have 8 to 10 great guests coming up over the course of the next two months.

-There are a lot of people who stayed in-home personal training, but now they’re reassessing things.
-If I want to continue this in-home personal training, how do I do it properly?
+There are a lot of people who stayed in-home or remote personal training, but now they’re reassessing things.
+If I want to continue this in-home or remote personal training, how do I do it properly?
 Did I start this properly in the first place?
-Do I have the structure to move forward with this in-home personal training?
+Do I have the structure to move forward with this in-home or remote personal training?
 And there are five questions inside of that, right?
 If you unpack that five, sort of smaller micro questions that I see that are asked the most.
 So I’m going to go over each one of those individually.

 And the first one is, do I need insurance?
 That is an easy one.
 Yes, of course, you need insurance.
 Does it matter which company you go through?
 I would say Not really.
 You can Google it.
 NEXT is the one that a lot of national academy of Sports Medicine trainers use, at least in the United States, and it’s different in Canada.

 But that is easy cheap insurance, a lot of cheap insurance, liability insurance to have.
 You need insurance if you’re working anywhere, but especially in your home.
 And that leads right to the second question, do I need an LLC?
 And I will tell you, yes, you do need an LLC.